Legal guide for company directors and CEOs in the UK

 8. What contractual relationship does the director have with the company?

 Appointment as a director does not of itself constitute a contract with the company.
-The articles of association will generally entitle a director to remuneration on terms agreed by the board and to reimbursement of expenses.
+The articles of association will generally permit a director to receive remuneration on terms agreed by the board and to reimbursement of expenses.
 An executive director will also have a contractual relationship with the company:

 • as an employee under a service agreement, or as a consultant providing services under a consultancy agreement; or